MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-managing-tiles.md

 - Moving aggregated tiles within the expanded group in Datacenter View.
 - Moving tiles in Instance View.

-To open Performance View and Health Explorer, it is necessary to double-click the corresponding tile (performance tile and monitor tile, respectively).
+To open **Performance View** and Health Explorer, it is necessary to double-click the corresponding tile (performance tile and monitor tile, respectively).

-## Adding Tiles in Bulk

 The user can use the **Bulk add Tiles** menu to quickly add monitors and performance tiles to the instance view (all object rules and monitors are displayed in the **Chose tiles to be added to the view** list).